Wee-Bee2019/task_1/README.md

 :exclamation: **This option is required** :exclamation:

-Щption for conversion operation.
+Option for conversion operation.
 Accepts input "decode" or "encode"